 Another tool is Couchsurfing.
 You can meet locals while getting a free night’s sleep.
 It can be a pretty scary thing to do.
 (I was a so nervous and frightened when I did it in Singapore, but it turned out fine, and I got a really authentic experience, so it can definitely be recommended)

-Use APPs to find friends while traveling:
+Use APPs to find friends while traveling

-These 2 APPs are pretty similar.
+Gomore and Blablacar are two apps that are pretty similar.
 They connect people who need a ride with people who have a car and are going the same way.
 Kind of a mixture of hitchhiking and Uber, as you’ll have to pay for the ride.
 Being in a car for many hours often leads to small-talk, and this could lead to new friends.
 If not, at least you got a cheap ride!

 These tips have helped me find friends while traveling – and even when I’m just at home.
 I hope they will help you on your quest to find travel mates as well.